At Front Line Genomics our mission is to deliver the benefits of genomics to patients faster.

 We’re always interested in hearing from new (or soon to be) graduates with a demonstrable passion for genomics.

 Our culture is our most important asset, and it’s something we’ve recently worked hard to develop and strengthen.
 Many of the team have a personal motive for working here, and all of us are attached to our social mission.
-Everyone is supported by personal coaching, weekly team training, a professional book allowance and a small library, duvet days, away days and a generous holiday allowance.
-However, the perks are one thing.
-It’s the impact that we can have for patients that drives our culture most.
+Everyone is supported by personal coaching, weekly team training, away days and a generous holiday allowance.
+However, the perks are one thing but it’s the impact that we can have for patients that drives our culture most.